 Historically, the vast majority of health analytics investment has gone to sales and marketing use cases, with additional spending focused on finance and operations solutions for both payers and providers.
 A spend-weighted taxonomy would look something like this:

-Over the next ten years, I would predict both substantial growth in health analytics investment overall (uncontroversial), and — on a percentage basis — a relative shift toward drug discovery, development and patient-focused applications.
+Over the next ten years, I predict both substantial growth in health analytics investment overall (uncontroversial), and — on a percentage basis — a relative shift toward drug discovery, development and patient-focused applications.

 When it comes to the untapped societal and economic benefits of health data, I believe the most value lies in the following areas: